cn0047/stash/ed/l/go/README.md

 Execution stack for goroutine = 2Kb.

 There are 3 places memory can be allocated:
-* the stack - function's parameters and local variables allocated on the stack (≈1GB limit).
+* the stack - function's parameters and local variables allocated on the stack (default maximum stack size ≈1GB limit).
   Each goroutine has its own stack.
+  The initial stack size of each goroutine is small (about 2k bytes on 64-bit systems).
   Goroutine stacks are allocated on the heap (‼️).
   If the stack needs to grow then heap operations (allocate new, copy old to new, free old) will occur.
 * the heap - does not have a single partition of allocated and free regions, set of of free regions.